nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 **MSS**

-1. User requests to list tasks
+1. User retrieves list of tasks [via Use Case: List all Tasks](#list-all-tasks)
-2. TaskBook shows a list of tasks
-3. User requests to edit a specific task in the list
+2. User enters command to edit task
-4. TaskBook edits the task <br>
-Use case ends
+3. TaskBook edits task according to given parameters Use case ends

 **Extensions**

 2a.
-The list is empty

-> Use case ends

-3a.
 The given index is invalid

-> 3a1.
+> 2a1.
 TaskBook shows an error message <br>
   Use case resumes at step 2

-3b.
-The given edits are invalid
+2b.
+The given parameters are invalid

- > 3b1.
+ > 2b1.
 TaskBook shows an error message <br>
   Use case resumes at step 2

 ### Mark Tasks as Completed